Friday, May 23, 2025

 Dyula traders, 1905

-Then come long-distance traders, from the Niger (Soninke) and Northern Nigeria (Hausa), whose networks, capital and profits are greater.
+Then come long-distance traders, from the Niger (the Soninke) whose networks, capital and profits are greater.
 So are their ambitions.
+Even wealthier are traders from what is now Northern Nigeria (the Hausa), whose city of Kano is a major center for trade and production:

 De Saint-Louis à Tripoli par le Chad by Lt.-Col. P.L.
 Monteil, 1895/ zoom